markleybros/yer-face/doc/ExampleScriptlets.md

     -video_size "${RESOLUTION}" -i "${INPUT_VIDEO}" -f pulse -i default \
     -acodec copy -vcodec copy -f nut pipe:1 | \
         tee "${OUTPUT_VIDEO}" | \
-        build/bin/yer-face --captureFile=- --lowLatency
+        build/bin/yer-face --inVideo=- --lowLatency
 ```

 **NOTE:** As you can see, this command is the same capture command, but instead of saving to a file, we are outputting to the STDOUT pipe.
 The `tee` command saves a copy of the video to a file.
-The `--captureFile=-` flag tells YerFace to receive video from STDIN.
+The `--inVideo=-` flag tells YerFace to receive video from STDIN.
+(For more input control options, see the output of `--help`.) _FIXME: More thoroughly document input options and improve example scripts to take better advantage of them._

 Dealing with Less Computing Power
 ---------------------------------